Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 (10) Sections 5B (political activity to secure appointment to public office).

-Commentary. -- AS 22.15.210(b) guarantees magistrates a conditional right to seek and hold any other office or position of profit under the United States, this State, or its political subdivisions, and to engage in the conduct of any profession or business that does not interfere with the performance of judicial duties or necessitate repeated disqualifications.
-Because of this statute, part-time magistrates are exempt from the restrictions on holding non-judicial public office.
+Commentary. -- AS 22.15.210(b) guarantees magistrate judges a conditional right to seek and hold any other office or position of profit under the United States, this State, or its political subdivisions, and to engage in the conduct of any profession or business that does not interfere with the performance of judicial duties or necessitate repeated disqualifications.
+Because of this statute, part-time magistrate judges are exempt from the restrictions on holding non-judicial public office.
 They are also permitted to engage in political activity necessary to secure and perform the duties of non-judicial public office.
 Note, however, that political activity by court system employees is also limited by Personnel Rule PX9.O.
 Under this rule, a court system employee forfeits his or her position upon becoming a candidate for state or national elective political office, other than the office of delegate to a state or federal constitutional convention.

-A part-time magistrate may serve as a fiduciary for persons other than family members, subject to Sections 4E(2) and 4E(3).
-A part-time magistrate who is an attorney may practice law, subject to Administrative Rule 2(d), which prohibits court system employees from engaging, directly or indirectly, in the practice of law in any of the courts of this state.
+A part-time magistrate judge may serve as a fiduciary for persons other than family members, subject to Sections 4E(2) and 4E(3).
+A part-time magistrate judge who is an attorney may practice law, subject to Administrative Rule 2(d), which prohibits court system employees from engaging, directly or indirectly, in the practice of law in any of the courts of this state.

 D. Special Masters.